-Suva Branch is one of three Immigration New Zealand (INZ) offices located in the Pacific.
+Suva Office is one of three Immigration New Zealand (INZ) offices located in the Pacific.

-The Suva branch employs 22 staff, who process around 21,000 temporary visa applications a year.
+The Suva Office employs 29 staff, who process around 30,000 temporary visa applications a year.
 Family residence applications from the Pacific (excluding residence applications from Australia, Tonga, Niue, Rarotonga and Samoa) are also processed here in Fiji.
 We have staff members who are fluent in English, Fijian and Hindustani.

-The Suva branch also processes applications from the rest of the Pacific (with the exception of applications from Tonga, Samoa, Niue and Rarotonga).
+The Suva Office also processes temporary entry visa applications from the rest of the Pacific (with the exception of applications from Tonga, Samoa, Niue and Rarotonga) and Australia.

 As a result, applicants from these countries will not have a visa label in their passport.